LiorKogan/V1/README.md

 * ***offspring of***: {(_Person_, _Person_)}; no loops allowed
 * ***member of***: {(_Person_, _Guild_)} - _df_: _dateframe_

-  When the person is still a member, and the membership has no defined termination date, df.till is 31/12/9999.
+  When the person is still a member and the membership has no defined termination date (the value in _inapplicable_), df.till is 31/12/9999.

 * ***subject of***: {(_Person_, _Kingdom_)}